App acting up on your Fire tablet? Fret not! Find out here instead how to force quit an app on Kindle Fire and effectively re-start it.

 - Note: This will not automatically quit the app to which the window belongs.

-(How to force close apps on Kindle Fire tested with Fire OS 5.6; updated August 2018; title image: StockUnlimited)
+(How to force quit an app on Kindle Fire tested with Fire OS 5.6; updated August 2018; title image: StockUnlimited)